-Deep State Radio (@deepstateradio) has 7,000 Twitter followers, with most of those coming since September 2018 when we increased our activity.
-Our host, David Rothkopf boasts more than 118K followers and our together, our reach generates millions of impressions per month.
+Deep State Radio (@deepstateradio) has 7,500 Twitter followers, with most of those coming since September 2018 when we increased our activity.
+Our host, David Rothkopf boasts more than 127K followers and our together, our reach generates millions of impressions per month.
 Our audience is incredibly engaged, with 96% indicating that they listen to the entire episode.
 They also buy Deep State Radio merchandise from our website and frequently retweet our content.
-Our guests on the show include high-level national security, law enforcement and national security experts.
+Our guests on the show include high-level national security, law enforcement and foreign policy experts.
 In short, we have connections and convening power than many podcasts in our space do not have.

 About the Host

 Host Name: David Rothkopf